 by Catherine Trieschmann 2010

 “Sparks fly.
 A scorching production.
 Gripping, disturbing and relevant”

 “Catherine Trieschmann’s gripping three-hander.
-Anna Francolini is superb” The Guardian
+Anna Francolini is superb”

-Starring Anna Francolini, Ciaran McIntyre and Perry Millward.
+Cast: Anna Francolini, Ciaran McIntyre and Perry Millward.

 Video Designer: Ben Gutteridge

 How the World Began ran at the Arcola Theatre, London from 15 Nov to 10 Dec 2011.